 Figure 1: Diagram showing the cascading structure of our model, where STI prevalences are calculated first, then used in calculating HIV incidence.

 Our HIV model was taken from Gray et al., 2010, as employed in Vallely et al. (2014).
 We modified some model parameters in line with updated information.
 As HIV clinics have expanded into more areas of PNG, HIV prevalence estimates have fallen.
 UNAIDS, the UN peak body for HIV research, believes that as clinics have become accessible for more of the population, the data obtained from them is becoming a closer and closer representation of the true level of HIV, rather than reflecting an actual fall in HIV levels.
 As such, the prevalence estimates in the HIV model are too high.
 In addition, the model used an STI cofactor of 5, at the top of the confidence interval provided in [], [] and [].
-We opted to reduce this to 2.5, again upsetting the calibration of the model.
+We opted to reduce this to 2.5, again requiring the HIV model to be recalibrated.
 To compensate, we adjusted the HIV transmission probabilities, and also the diagnosis rates.
 A full description of our changes is provided in Supplementary Table 1.

 The HIV model, both with its original parameters and with our updated parameters, suggests that HIV incidence is already falling.
-We thus measure the proportional fall in HIV incidence relative to the projected incidence of HIV for that period assuming no PPT, which we called the impact of PPT on HIV incidence.
+We thus measure the proportional fall in HIV incidence relative to the projected incidence of HIV if there was no PPT introduced.
 Because our STI model is initially in steady state, the proportional decrease in curable STI prevalence is the same whether it is compared to the projected STI prevalence at that time or to the initial STI prevalence.
 We call this decrease the impact of PPT on curable STI prevalence.

 Model for targeted STI

 Our STI model uses two non-interacting regions and four sub-populations.
-The HIV model divides into rural and urban regions, so our STI model does the same.
-Baseline STI prevalences are all higher in the rural region than in the urban region.
+The HIV model divides PNG into rural and urban regions, so our STI model does the same.
+Baseline STI prevalences are all higher in the rural region than in the urban region based on available data.
 Also following the HIV model, our STI model divides the population into female sex workers, general females, general males, and men who have sex with men and women (MSMW).
-Following our HIV model, we merge men who have sex exclusively with men into this category.
+Following our HIV model, we merge men who have sex exclusively with men into the MSMW category.
 PNG also has low levels of injecting drug use, so we do not model this population.
 To minimise upsetting the HIV model, we assume that the STI targeted by PPT has baseline prevalences half of those assumed in the HIV model, and calculate the unaffected STI prevalences accordingly.
-Our baseline STI prevalences were as shown in Table 1.
+Our baseline STI prevalences are shown in Table 1.

 Table 1: Prevalences used as steady state for STI model